googleads/google-media-framework-android/README.md

 The framework is currently in beta, allowing interested developers to try it out and send feedback before we finalize the APIs and features.

 ##Features
-- A customizable video player UI for video playback on Android.
+- A customizable video player UI for video playback on Android
-    - Logo and branding colors.
+    - Logo and branding colors
-    - Action buttons within video UI for other actions (ex. share, .
+    - Action buttons within video UI for other actions (ex. share or download)
-    - Subtitle support.
+    - Subtitle support
-- Easily integrate the Google IMA SDK to enable advertising on your video content.
+- Easily integrate the Google IMA SDK to enable advertising on your video content
-- Built on top of [ExoPlayer](https://github.com/google/ExoPlayer).
+- Built on top of [ExoPlayer](https://github.com/google/ExoPlayer)
-    - Plays DASH and mp4, and easily extended to other video formats.
+    - Plays [MPEG DASH](http://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) and mp4, and easily extended to other video formats

 ##Getting started
 Clone the repository

 ```git clone https://github.com/googleads/google-media-framework-android.git GoogleMediaFramework```